juleswritescode/juleswritescode.com/_posts/how-to-get-better-ideas-for-your-projects.md

 ---
 language: 'en'
 id: 'how-to-get-better-ideas-for-your-projects'
-title: 'Why Other People\’s Ideas are Better Than Yours'
+title: 'Why Other People’s Ideas are Better Than Yours'
 excerpt: 'Why do others always seem to have better ideas?'
 releaseDate: '2023-05-18'
 date: '2023-05-18T05:35:07.322Z'